moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/array-methods/array-methods.md

 const exclaim = string => string + '!';

 # object destructuring vs Object accessing
- is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
+an expression used to unpack values from arrays, or properties from objects, into distinct variables
+DM: this is a great definition.
+I made it a little shorter (faster to read)

 # Module
 A module is a JavaScript file that can contain one or more exports.
 We can pull the code from one module into another using the import statement.